matrix-org/synapse/docs/client-server/howto.rst

 a token (currently doesn't). im/sync responses include outdated event formats (room membership change messages).
-Room config (specifically: message history, public rooms). /register seems super simplistic compared to /login, maybe it would be better if /register used the same technique as /login?
+Room config (specifically: message history, public rooms). /register seems super simplistic compared to /login, maybe it would be better if /register used the same technique as /login? /register should be "user" not "user_id".

 How to use the client-server API